dicksonlaw583/LTSArrayPolyfill/README.md

 ## Installation

-Get the current asset package and associated documentation from [the releases page](https://github.com/dicksonlaw583/LTSArrayPolyfill/releases).
+Get the current asset package from [the releases page](https://github.com/dicksonlaw583/LTSArrayPolyfill/releases).
 Simply extract all the scripts into your project.

 ## Supported Functions